 For those who are new in their career or who wish to make career changes, career counseling can help you to identify your career goals.
 Similarly, it can help you to develop a strategy for pursuing these work-life goals.
 Finally, it can assist you in overcoming roadblocks that get in your way.

 For DC transplants: As a psychologist in DC, I am familiar with some of the special challenges specific to this region.

-People who find themselves thwarted in their work life often ask me, which would be more helpful to me, career & executive counseling, psychotherapy, or psychoanalysis?
-My bias is to encourage anyone in this predicament to seek psychodynamic, career assessment (aka known as a psychoanalytic career assessment).
+People who find themselves thwarted in their work life often ask me, which would be more helpful to me, career coaching, executive counseling, psychotherapy, or psychoanalysis?
+My bias is to encourage anyone in this predicament to seek a psychodynamic, career assessment (aka known as a psychoanalytic career assessment).
 This type of evaluation is devoted to understanding the meaning of the career conflict.
 That is, what function, or purpose does the career conflict serve?

 At first blush to most people, this may seem like an odd question.
 However, when any of us have a conflict, we derive some benefit (often, unconscious) from it.
 The task of psychodynamic career assessment is to begin to understand the career conflict in a broader context.
 That is, to understand how the career conflict protects the individual from pain.

 I offer supervision (technically, consultation) to licensed psychologists, psychiatrists, counselors, social workers, educators and clergy, seeking to deepen their proficiency in psychoanalytic, or psychodynamic, psychotherapy.
 Also, as a Supervising and Training Analyst, I supervise psychoanalysts-in-training.